 (UPDATE June 30, 2020 – The CCP Audit for 2020 is cancelled.
 READ MORE)

 Through ongoing learning, the Continuing Competence Program (CCP) supports Licensed Practical Nurses (LPNs) to achieve and demonstrate continuing competence.
-By completing the annual requirements, the public can be assured LPNs are committed to their continuing competence and professional development.
+By completing the annual requirements, LPNs are meeting the continuing education and practice expectations outlined in the Licensed Practical Nurses Profession Regulations.
 The program provides LPNs with a framework for self-reflection and integration of self-directed learning into their nursing practice.

 The audit process verifies LPNs have met the requirements of the Continuing Competence Program.

-- Evidence of participation in the CCP for each practice year included in the audit.
+- Evidence of participation in the CCP for practice year included in the audit.

-- Links between learning plan objectives and learning activities.
+- Links between continuing competence goals and learning activities.

 - Evaluation of the impact of learning on nursing practice.

-- Audit submissions may take four to six weeks to process.
+- Audit submissions may take four weeks to process.

-- If a submission is denied additional time may be required to address any deficiencies.
+- If a submission does not meet requirements, additional time may be required to address any deficiencies.

-- LPNs will not be eligible for annual Registration Renewal if CCP Audit requirements are not met on or before December 31.
+- LPNs will not be approved for the following year’s registration if CCP Audit requirements are not met on or before December 31.

 - The CCP Audit cycle is May 1 – June 30.
 Late submission of CCP Audit (after June 30) will be subject to a registration levy of $100.
 Any fees or levies incurred during the registration year must be paid prior to the approval of registration renewal.